MicrosoftDocs/azure-docs/articles/storage/queues/storage-nodejs-how-to-use-queues.md

 # [JavaScript v2](#tab/javascript2)

 The Azure module will read the environment variables `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_ACCESS_KEY`, or `AZURE_STORAGE_CONNECTION_STRING` for information required to connect to your Azure storage account.
-If these environment variables are not set, you must specify the account information when calling **createQueueService**.
+If these environment variables aren't set, you must specify the account information when calling **createQueueService**.

 The following code creates a **QueueService** object, which enables you to work with queues.